yhsa678/Yhs_scripts_and_tools/Matlab/Utility_Files/README.md

 # File #

-- ReadImages.m - read images inside a folder and create a list
+- Manipulate files
+	- ListCertainFormatFilesInAFolder.m - list files that are in a certain format
+	- ListCertainNameFilesInAFolder.m - list files that contain certain names
+	- DeleteListFiles.m
+	- CopyListFilesToFolder.m